Updated August 28, 2023: We refreshed the article to update the role of buyer intent keywords as they relate to SEO and conversions.

-How do you identify buyer intent among potential customers?
-One of the more successfully used strategies involves monitoring and shortlisting the top Google search queries in your industry and then using buyer intent keywords with the highest conversion potential in your content marketing to let potential customers “self-select” themselves.
+Content marketing remains one of the most cost-effective strategies.
+Companies that monitor the top Google search queries in their industry and then use buyer intent keywords in their content marketing to let potential customers self-select themselves.

-- Awareness is usually triggered by the presence of a problem and a high-level search for potential solutions
+- Awareness is triggered by the presence of a problem and a high-level search for potential solutions

 - Interest relies on the use of informational keywords and compelling value propositions

 - Consideration involves deeper research into a few fitting providers, such as feature comparisons, customer reviews, etc.